apostrophecms/docs/docs/guide/writing-migrations.md

 ## Adding a Missing Property to Existing Widgets

-Similar to updating pieces and pages, you can use the `eachWidget` helper to add or remove properties from widgets of a specific type.
+Similar to updating pieces and pages, you can use the `eachWidget` helper to add or remove properties from any widget.
 This is useful when updating the schema of a widget across all pages or pieces.
+This works whether the widget is within a top-level `area` or has been nested in an `object` field, `array` field, or even in an `area` of another widget.

 Here is an example migration that adds an `alignment` property to all `image` widgets, defaulting to `center`: